-6.3 Employees Attending Late or Leaving Early
+6.4 Employees Attending Late or Leaving Early

-Where it has been agreed that the employee has been prevented from attending work at their normal time or require leaving early as a consequence of severe weather conditions and/ or disruptions to public transport, the following may apply:
+Where it has been agreed that the employee has been prevented from attending work at their normal time or require leaving early as a consequence of severe weather conditions and/ or disruptions to public transport, the following may apply;

-For employees who participate in Culture NL's Flexible Working Hours Scheme, the flexibility of flexi-time and coreless flexi may be sufficient to accommodate any impact on either attending late or leaving early, in particular where there is a disruption to public transport.
-During periods of severe weather conditions Culture NL may consider waiving the application of stipulated core times for employee's attendance.
+(i) For employees who participate in the council's Flexible Working Hours Scheme, the flexibility of flexi-time and coreless flexi may be sufficient to accommodate any impact on either attending late or leaving early, in particular where there is a disruption to public transport.
+During periods of severe weather conditions the council may consider waiving the application of stipulated core times for employee's attendance.

-- (i) Employees who attend work late will receive their normal pay for the day and should be credited with their standard daily hours.
-However, if an employee does not report for work until after 2pm the provisions in relation to absence set out at 6.1 above will apply. - (ii) Employees whom it is agreed may leave early will also receive their normal pay for the day and should be credited with their standard daily hours.
-However, if the employee leaves before 2pm the provisions in relation to absence set out at 6.1 above will apply.
+- (ii) Employees who attend work late will receive their normal pay for the day and should be credited with their standard daily hours.
+However, if an employee does not report for work until after 2pm the provisions in relation to absence set out above will apply.
+Employees working in school establishments should revert to their line manager for specific details. - (iii) Employees whom it is agreed may leave early will also receive their normal pay for the day and should be credited with their standard daily hours.
+However, if the employee leaves before 2pm the provisions in relation to absence set out above will apply.

-6.4 Employees prevented from returning home
+6.5 Employees prevented from returning home

 Employees who attend work and are prevented from going home due to severe weather will be credited with their standard daily hours.
 If they are required to spend the night sheltering at their work location, this will not be counted as part of the working day in line with the Working Time Regulations.
-Employees in this category will receive subsistence allowances in accordance with Culture NL's agreed rates (Evening meal allowance and/or Breakfast allowance, as appropriate).
+Employees in this category will receive subsistence allowances in accordance with the council's agreed rates (Evening meal allowance and/or Breakfast allowance, as appropriate).
 Consideration should be given to adjustment of rotas for those employees who have sheltered overnight in their work location, to avoid where possible an employee going straight into a long working shift but taking service delivery into account.

-6.5 Impact of Schools or Nursery Closure
+6.6 Impact of Schools or Nursery Closure

 Where schools, nurseries and day centres are closed due to severe weather and an employee has no other alternative than to stay at home to care for their dependents, special leave, annual leave, flexi leave (if the employee participates in the Flexible Working Hours Scheme), or unpaid leave will usually be granted in the first instance.
-Consideration can also be given to use of parental leave.
+Consideration can also be given to use of parental leave or special leave.